Protect Lives. Change Lives.

 The initial starting salary, including unsocial hour enhancements is around £26,000 in Greater London and £22,000 nationally.

 You’ll receive full training in the management and rehabilitation of offenders, including:

 - an induction programme, including procedural training such as room searches, drug/alcohol testing, safeguarding, fire safety and working with offenders

 - a minimum of three weeks of shadowing shifts

-- first aid training.
+- and first aid training.

-- Access to Civil Service Pension Scheme as well as childcare vouchers, cycle to work scheme, travel loans and other benefits
+- access to Civil Service Pension Scheme as well as childcare vouchers, cycle to work scheme, travel loans and other benefits

-- Career development and progression opportunities
+- career development and progression opportunities.

 We welcome and encourage applications from everyone.
 We strive for a workforce that is representative of our society and pride ourselves as being an employer of choice.